JEE Main Result

 What is a Good Percentile in JEE Main 2026 (Expected)

 A good percentile in JEE Main 2026 depends on the type of college you are targeting.
 Generally, a percentile above 95 is considered decent for qualifying, while 98+ is required to get into the top NITs and IIITs.
 Candidates scoring 99.5+ percentile are usually among the top rankers and have strong chances for high-demand branches like CSE.
 Hence, it can be concluded that a good percentile is 98 percentile to get into the top engineering colleges in India.
-In conclusion, the JEE Main results will be released on 12 Feb 2026.
-The wait will be over soon.

 What After JEE Main 2026 Session 1 Results?